2021 Styrian Grand Prix: Background

 The event was held over the weekend of 25–27 June, and is officially named the Formula 1 BWT Großer Preis der Steiermark 2021.
 It was the eighth round of the 2021 Formula One World Championship, and the second Styrian Grand Prix following the first edition held the previous year.
 It was held at the 4.318 km, ten-corner Red Bull Ring in Spielberg, Austria, the sixteenth world championship Grand Prix held on the modern version of the circuit, and the thirty-fourth in total.
 Of the locations on the 2021 schedule, Spielberg falls behind only Mexico City in terms of altitude.
 Changes had been made to the verge and barrier at the second and third corners and to the kerb at the sixth turn since the previous year.
-It was hoped that the changes made would prevent drivers from gaining an advatange by leaving the track.
+It was hoped that the changes made would prevent drivers from gaining an advantage by leaving the track.
 The kerbs at the venue are known for the demand they place on the suspension of cars that run over them.

 The event was added to the schedule after the Canadian Grand Prix was cancelled and the Turkish Grand Prix was postponed, both because of the COVID-19 pandemic.
 As a result of these changes, the Styrian Grand Prix formed the second leg of a series of three races on consecutive weekends, following the 2021 French Grand Prix in Le Castellet, Var and preceding the 2021 Austrian Grand Prix, which was also held in Spielberg.
 The addition of a fourth group of three back-to-back races to the already-crowded calendar received criticism, with concerns expressed over the workload and its effect on the mental health of workers who travel to the races.
 This race was held with a limited number of spectators in attendance, while the following week's Austrian Grand Prix had a much larger crowd.
 At the time outdoor events in Austria could have no more than three-thousand attendees, however the large size of the venue meant spectators could be split into five separate groups, allowing a crowd of fifteen-thousand.
 The 2021 W Series hosted its season's first round as a support race.